 Use a spoon as a plant marker AND alleviate stress at the same time #Plants & Gardening#gardening July 5 | Megan Finley Horowitz meggyfin Thanks to Joker Venom for uploading this photo to our Offbeat Home Flickr pool AND for letting us know how this was made!
 If you want to use old spoons as garden markers, just follow these three steps: Buy silver spoons from thrift stores.
 Silver spoons are WAAAAAY easier than stainless steel.
 I gave up on stainless steel after cracking several cinder blocks trying to get one (ONE) spoon flat.
 Smash them with mallet or sledgehammer on concrete.
 (Optional: Use of towel or scrap leather to protect spoons from scratches.
 I used an old leather wallet) THIS IS HARDER THAN IT SEEMS!
 Use regular hammer to stamp the letters.
 Letter stamps can be purchased on Amazon.
 They're pricey but I craft a lot so I figured they'd get some use.
 Bonus side effect of spoon markers: Smashing the hell out of those spoons is a great way to vent any pent-up stress!
 Join our community!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Horowitz Megan Finley is the LA-based Offbeat Empire editor.
-When she's not writing, editing, and sleeping, she's eating, drinking, and geeking.
+Fix Typo Megan Finley Horowitz Megan is the LA-based Offbeat Empire editor.
+When she's not writing, editing, and sleeping, she's eating like the fate of the world depends on it.
 You can snoop into her personal life over on her website Funk in Deep Freeze! @meggyfin @treatsandgeeksLA @meggyfin PREVIOUS Geeky family bumper stickers: Star Wars, cthulhu, Doctor Who (and even one for the proudly child-free!)
 NEXT How to moth-proof your yarn collection AND kept it pretty Show/Hide comments [ 5 ] How can you tell if a spoon is silver?
 Reply I have no idea if this is a universal thing but I've seen a lot of stainless steel spoons that actually say 'stainless steel' on them somewhere, whereas silver ones have those tiny incomprehensible jewellery markings.
 2 agree Reply I can explain those marks! 😀 True sterling silver is usually marked with 925 or .925, indicating the silver content of the piece.
 You may see 958, 950, 900, or 800 marks, which also indicate the silver content.
 You're not likely to find pure silver pieces, but they would be marked .999 or "Fine".
 Some pieces may be marked "Sterling" or "Ster".
 Older pieces may be marked "SS".
 4 agree Reply They will have a different feel and look- they may be tarnished like the top photo or heavier than other pieces.
 Often they will be stamped with "silver" or "silver plait".
 I didn't find any pure silver spoons, but plenty silver plait.
 One suggestion is to look at the smaller family owned thrift stores- for some reason I found that I had better luck getting the right silverware there, rather than the big ones.
 Reply What size letter stamps work well for this?
 Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
 No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.